kora-projects/kora-docs/mkdocs/docs/v2/en/guides/http-client-advanced.md

 Client interceptors run around outbound calls.
 They are useful for cross-cutting transport behavior such as logging, correlation IDs, authentication headers, API keys, or metrics.
 Because interceptors live at the client boundary, they avoid duplicating the same header or logging code in every method.

+An interceptor implements one synchronous method, `HttpClientResponse processRequest(InterceptChain chain, HttpClientRequest request)`.
+It may rewrite the request, call `chain.process(request)`, inspect the response, and even skip the call entirely.
+Interceptors declared on the interface run before interceptors declared on a method.

 This guide uses interceptors for both method-level behavior and reusable client-level authorization.

 ### Targeted Changes { #targeted-changes }

 Advanced client features can easily spread through an application if the generated client is used everywhere directly.
-This guide keeps a service wrapper around the client so form calls, multipart calls, custom decoding, and authorization remain near the transport boundary.
+This guide keeps the transport-heavy pieces inside the client interface so form calls, multipart calls, custom decoding, and authorization remain near the transport boundary.
 The rest of the application can work with clearer methods and typed results.

 The practical flow is: